ARD (broadcaster): 1960s–1980s

 After starting with a mere two-hour schedule per night, television became more widespread in Germany in the 1960s.
 Color broadcasts were introduced in 1967.
 Without competition from private broadcasters (other than the francophone Europe 1 and the multilingual RTL (Radio-Television Luxembourg) radio programs), the ARD stations made considerable progress in becoming modern and respected broadcasters.
-ZDF (Zweites Deutsches Fernsehen, Second German Television), a second public television broadcaster with a centralized national organization structure, began its programming in 1963, but ARD would encounter no private competition in Germany until 1984.
+ZDF (Zweites Deutsches Fernsehen, Second German Television), a second public television broadcaster with a centralized national organization structure, began its programming in 1963, but ARD would not encounter private competition in Germany until 1984.
 The ARD stations have also been a significant force in German politics; such investigative news magazines as Monitor and Panorama still reach millions of viewers every week.
 The environmental movement increased in popularity during the 1980s largely as a result of the disclosures made by ARD.

+The regional broadcasters provided programming with a strict quota determined by TV licenses.
+In the early 1970s, WDR provided 25%, NDR 20%, BR 17%, four smaller stations 8% each, and the two smallest stations 3% each.
+All regions had to provide a variety of programming.
+SFB's 8% quota was larger than its West Berlin audience justified, because of its much larger audience in East Germany.

 When private/commercial German-language broadcasters were admitted in Germany by federal law in the mid-1980s, ARD television made subtle changes, adapting somewhat by producing programs oriented to a larger audience for their national networks and shifting many cultural and news programs to the regional networks and to newly created niche channels.

 Informational television programs and the orientation of "Deutschlandfunk" (Germany's national public radio station, associated with, but not a member of the ARD) programs towards the GDR were of importance to the eventual collapse of the GDR.
 Established in 1974, the ARD bureau in East Berlin made ARD television the most important source of information for GDR citizens, eighty percent of whom could watch what they referred to as "Westfernsehen".
 Notwithstanding obstruction on the part of GDR authorities and the repeated expulsion of their correspondents, the ARD-Tagesschau and Deutschlandfunk transmitted a report about the Leipzig Monday Demonstrations (which started on 4 September 1989) as early as September 1989.